In the middle of January, life doesn’t get much better than 80 degree weather and lots of sunshine on the beach.

 So, if you do decide to rent a car in Cancun, beware of scams, know your stuff, and plan for a long time in line at the counter and out on the curb before you are able to go on your way.

 Sunscreen was very pricey at the resort, a regular-sized bottle costed over $20 USD, so we recommend that you bring your own from home (here is a travel-sized option from Amazon.com) or find a shop outside the resort to purchase sunscreen.

-It was great to have a waterproof phone lanyard on the boat and catamaran rides so we could still get pictures.
+It was great to have a waterproof phone lanyard on the boat and catamaran rides as a safe place for our hotel keys, money, and phone so we could take pictures of all the fun!